-Helping your child learn to deal positively and safely with feelings of anger is a skill that will be hugely beneficial throughout their lifetime.
+Helping your child learn to keep their cool and deal positively and safely with feelings of anger is a skill that will be hugely beneficial throughout their lifetime.

 Dealing with an angry child can be a frightening and exhausting experience for all concerned, particularly if they are behaving aggressively.
 It is reassuring therefore to realise that children can learn to handle their anger by mastering a set of skills and strategies.